I’m sharing my best recipe secrets for these amazing classic baked Italian meatballs.

 I think if you apply these little tips and tricks you will see a big difference in the taste and quality for sure.

-Italian seasoned breadcrumbs are the best choice for this recipe in my opinion.
+Seasoned breadcrumbs are the best choice for this recipe in my opinion.

 It’s a great way to add a lot of extra flavor into the beef.